7 MLB Draft picks

-Jerry Edwards enters his fifth season as UNCG’s pitching coach in 2017.
+Jerry Edwards enters his sixth season as UNCG's pitching coach in 2018.

 Edwards continued to shape the UNCG pitching staff in the 2016 season as reliever sophomore RHP Andrew Wantz earned First Team All-Southern Conference honors as well as the SoCon Media Poll's Co-Pitcher of the Year award.
 Wantz earned the SoCon's lowest ERA among pitchers who had thrown at least 1.0 inning per game.
 His 97 strikeouts were second-most in the SoCon.
 Freshman Matt Frisbee also earned Southern Conference honors, earning All Freshman recognition.
 Frisbee earned five wins and struck out 51 batters, including throwing a complete game in a victory against Furman.

-Edwards had a pitcher taken in the 2016 Major League Baseball First Year Player Draft as the Boston Red Sox took redshirt junior RHP Hunter Smith in the 24th round.
+Edwards had another pitcher taken in the 2016 Major League Baseball First Year Player Draft as the Boston Red Sox took redshirt junior RHP Hunter Smith in the 24th round.

 Edwards continued to mold the Spartan pitching staff during the 2015 season as junior RHP Ryan Clark (Second Team) and rookie RHP Andrew Wantz (All Freshman) earned All-Southern Conference recognition at the end of the campaign.